Anggi-Permana-Harianja/RoboND-DeepLearning_Project/README.md

 workers:  At the start, I tested setting this from 4 to 8 and noticed a slight gain, so kept it from 8 ever since.

-# Techniques #
+# Techniques - 1x1 vs Fully Connected Layers #

-In my model, I use a special techniques of the 1x1 layer and fully connected layers.
+In my model, I use a special techniques of the 1x1 layer so I wanted to explain what that is.

 The 1x1 layer is a cheap way of making a little more depth to our model.
-This layer looks at each pixel by pixel of it's input and also has a lower depth than the layer before hand.
+This layer looks at each pixel by pixel of it's input convolution and is cheap and effiecient.
 The 1x1 in my model is when our image is 16x16 so the image is already 1/16 the size, so image that it is look at each 16th block of the image and doing a quick search for anything there.

 I also only use 8 filters in this layer to reduce the complexity of this layer before starting the decoding.
-The reason for that is explained next.
+The reason is that the 1x1 is used as a way to just add some more cheap parameters into our system that hopefully gives the model more things to improve on.

 Fully connected layers just means that all layers in the output of one layer is sent to the input of the next one.
-Each of the layers in this model are fully connected.
-So, the 1x1 layer means that its 8 filters are connected to the next section.
-This lower than my normal of 32 helps increase the speed of the model because if I would just connect the last encoder to the first encoder it would be connecting 32 outputs to 32 inputs.
-Now it is connecting 32 outputs to 8 inputs, then 8 outputs to 32 inputs.
+Plus, a fully connected layer also doesn't use a convolution with the spatial data, it uses the whole data.
+What this means is that it looks as the picture as a whole as opposed to looking at smaller sections of the picture.
+In a CNN, you can create fully connected layers by setting the kernel field as the size of the image you are processing as opposed to setting it to 1 like a 1x1.

 So when should use each one?
-Well, if you have unlimited resources, go ahead and use fully connected to your leasure, you lucky person you.
-Fully connected are for when you need to full paths open but our costly so you want to use them as you can.
-The place to put in a 1x1 is when you are done with an encoding path or a place where you want to just reduce your complexity for a layer.
-Maybe you have a fully connected layer with a high amount of filters but don't neccisarily want them all connected to the next layer.
-This would be a place for the 1x1.
+Well, this is more of a question of whether a convolution type model is more benefitals to you.
+Image processing and audio processing are able to be done in a CNN because sometimes what you are looking for is clues in spatial data or timing in audio.
+While a fully connected system could learn the same information, the complexity is what weights it down.
+Using CNNs with 1x1 can give you a highly accurate model at a smaller cost.

 # Follow-me Scenarios #